 Blood clotting (thrombosis) is a natural way for the body to stop internal and external bleeding.
 Without this ability we could not survive - we would have died of internal bleeding.
-But people hear the word thrombosis rather in terms of disease states where a blood clot ( thrombus ) develops pathologically within the blood vessels and threatens the affected organ with a heart attack - clogging the artery with a blood clot.
-Affected organs are very often heart, but thrombosis is common in the brain, liver, kidneys, limbs, and where there is internal damage to the blood vessels eg due to atherosclerosis or varices .
+But people hear the word thrombosis rather in terms of disease states where a blood clot (thrombus) occurs pathologically within the blood vessels and threatens the affected organ with a heart attack - clogging the artery with a blood clot.
+Affected organ is very often heart, but thrombosis is common in the brain, liver, kidneys, limbs and where there is internal damage to the blood vessels, for example due to atherosclerosis or varicose veins .

 Thrombosis of the arteries of the heart (coronary arteries) and the brain is the focal point of medical prevention because it is the direct cause of the heart attack and heart stroke .
 Thrombosis is usually a concomitant phenomenon of atherosclerosis.
 The body perceives atherosclerosis of the affected artery as damaged and tries to "repair" it by forming a blood clot.
-When the thrombus grows in size in the affected artery, the blood stream will tear it and carry it to the nearest narrowing (usually bifurcation of the artery) where the thrombus arteries are completely blocked.
-If this happens in the heart, the result is myocardial infarction, which is accompanied by severe pain.
-In contrast, the cerebral infarction is completely painless and will result in functional damage due to the necrosis of the affected part of the brain.
+When the thrombus grows in size in the affected artery, the blood stream tears it and carries it to the nearest narrowing (usually the bifurcation of the artery), where the thrombus thrombus completely clogs.
+If this happens in the heart, the result is a myocardial infarction that is accompanied by severe pain.
+In contrast, the cerebral infarction is completely painless and manifests functional impairment due to the necrosis of the affected part of the brain.

-In light of these dangers, it is understandable that doctors try to prevent thrombosis in susceptible patients.
-In practice, it is such that the affliction (eg, cardiac disease with already developed atherosclerosis ) permanently takes medications that interfere with or slow down the process of blood coagulation - have anticoagulant effects .
+In light of the above-mentioned dangers, it is understandable that doctors try to prevent thrombosis in susceptible patients.
+In practice, it is such that the affliction (eg, cardiac disease with already developed atherosclerosis ) permanently takes medications that disrupt or slow down the blood coagulation - have anticoagulant effects .
 By this, the balance between growth and re-dissolution of the thrombi in the affected arteries moves towards dissolution and the risk of heart attack decreases.

 In this way, warfarin and aspirin are often used against thrombosis.
 Warfarin is a typical Paracelsus medicine, ie an anticoagulant, which is used as a drug in microscopic doses .
-Aspirin is also well known as "thinning blood" and, in addition, in a heart attack it limits cell damage by its pronounced anti-inflammatory action.
+Aspirin is also well known to "thin the blood" and, in addition, in a heart attack, it limits cell damage by its pronounced anti-inflammatory action .
 However, warfarin and aspirin do not meet the definition of adaptogen.
-It appears that antithrombotic and protective agents are also found among adaptogens, and that in risk patients, long-term treatment with Paracelsus anticoagulants can be equally replaced by the use of herbs and herbal mixtures that often contribute to the overall long-term health of the patient.
+It appears that antithrombotic and protective agents are also found among adaptogens, and that in risk patients long-term treatment with Paracelsus anticoagulants can be equally replaced by the use of herbs and herbal mixtures that often contribute to the overall long-term health of the patient.

 Adaptogens with anti-thrombosis activity